 About Vanessa Moya

-Vanessa Moya is a Latina mezzo-soprano based in Boston who expertly uses her voice to perform music of both the past and present.
-A flexible artist comfortable in many styles and settings, she can regularly be heard singing everything from contemporary art song to Baroque oratorios.
+Vanessa Moya is a Latina mezzo-soprano based in Boston who can regularly be heard singing everything from contemporary art song to Baroque oratorios.

 As an oratorio soloist, Vanessa has performed The Messiah, Mozart’s Mass in C Minor, Pergolesi’s Stabat Mater, and Vivaldi’s Gloria.
 She additionally performed the role of Mercurius in a staged production of Phoebus und Pan with Longy School of Music.